 Our recommendation is any baby over 6-8 weeks old.
 Since it’s a gentle method, you can try it with any age baby or toddler.
 That said, a baby who is getting heavy can hurt your back to pick them up over and over, of course!
 For some temperaments, this method makes them angry, though, and is more irritating and frustrating than comforting.

-The Chair Sleep Training Method
+The Chair Sleep Coaching Method

 The goal is not to help your child fall asleep, nor to help her calm down necessarily, depending on how you implement it.
 You are generally not supposed to give your child any attention.
-The reason you are in the chair is only to reassure them that you are there with them and have not left them alone.
-Each night you move the chair farther and farther away from the crib until you are right outside the door until eventually, you no longer need the chair at all.
+The reason you are in the chair is only to reassure them that you are there and have not left them alone.
+Each night you gradually move the chair further away from them until you are right outside the door until eventually, you no longer need the chair at all.

 There are variations to this method (such as Kim West’s Sleep Lady Shuffle) where you do tend to the baby periodically, verbally and/or physically, and then go back to your chair.
 As with many things, finding what works best for you and your child is key.